LeeAnnEditor/o365hq/blog/Make your way to zero-trust network security with Microsoft 365.md

 ### User experience

-From the user's perspective let's view device-based conditional access policy.
-Trying to sign in from an unmanaged untrusted personal device will result in the [MFA]{.caps} challenge, and ban to download, print or sync information (to control the data flow).
+From the user's perspective, let's view the device-based conditional access policy.
+Trying to sign in from an unmanaged, untrusted personal device will result in the [MFA]{.caps} challenge and ban downloading, printing, or syncing information (to control the data flow).

 The situation on a managed device will be frictionless with true app single sign-on ([SSO]{.caps}), and without the need for additional [MFA]{.caps} challenges.
-Thus, the user experience improves, and the security controls are maintained, because of the certificate-based nature of the environment, in which we do device-based conditional access.
+Thus, the user experience improves and security controls are maintained because of the certificate-based nature of the environment, in which we do device-based conditional access.